Here’s How I Kick Sugar Cravings to the Curb with Keto

 It took me a while, but now I live AND thrive without sweeteners in my coffee, without dessert after meals, without chewing a pack of sugar-free gum in hours, and without consuming loads of sugar-free JELL-O!
 Yes, at one time, those JELL-O containers were my best friend.

-While I love a good keto dessert (check out this 3-minute mug cake I made), I try to eat pretty clean most of the time and focus on whole foods.
+While I love a good keto dessert, I try to eat pretty clean most of the time and focus on whole foods.
 What likely helps is that I personally don’t need a lot of variety in my diet and could literally eat bun-less bacon cheeseburgers daily and not get sick of them.

-Instead of focusing on the list of things I couldn’t have, I focused on the delicious foods I could enjoy.
-I feel like so much of a person’s diet is based on lifelong habits, like eating something sweet after dinner, consuming a bowl of popcorn while watching a movie, having dessert to celebrate something etc. Once you get over that initial hump and create new habits, it’s so much easier to resist.
+Instead of focusing on the list of foods I couldn’t have, I focused on the delicious foods I could enjoy while living the keto life.
+I feel like so much of a person’s diet is based on lifelong habits like eating breakfast first thing in the morning, having something sweet after dinner, consuming a bowl of popcorn while watching a movie, having dessert to celebrate something, etc. Once you get over that initial hump and create new habits, it’s so much easier to resist.

-I’ve been in the keto groove for a few years now, and most of the time it’s easy for me to resist.
+I’ve been in the keto groove for a few years now, and most of the time it’s easy for me to resist all of the sugary temptations.
 I don’t get sick of eating the same types of meals over and over and over again (maybe I’m weird?) and I find that the high-fat portion of this diet keeps me totally satisfied.
 In fact, when I do treat myself to a sugar-alternative in my coffee or indulge in something I shouldn’t, the sweet flavor often tastes a bit weird to me.

 If you need a cheerleader in your keto journey, I’m here for ya!